Pink Papershell

 Description

-Similar species: Pink heelsplitter has a darker, thicker shell with a deep purple nacre and larger pseudocardinal teeth.
-Fragile papershell is light yellow with a darker area near the umbo and whitish to whitish-blue nacre, possibly with a pink tinge.
+Similar species: The pink heelsplitter has a darker, thicker shell with a deep purple nacre and larger pseudocardinal teeth.
+The fragile papershell is light yellow with a darker area near the umbo and whitish to whitish-blue nacre, possibly with a pink tinge.
+The white heelsplitter is also similar.

 Size